elytra/Engination/README.md

 # Making Friends
-If you want your automation to be as friendly as possible to this mod, and interact as quickly as possible, use Capabilities.
-POJO interface APIs like the official-RF are just passthrough methods to help legacy mods hang on until their authors adapt.
-Support for these legacy APIs will eventually be dropped!
-On the other hand, support for additional well-envisioned energy APIs could happen in the near future.
-(I'm looking at you, Tesla!)
+If you want your automation to be as friendly as possible to this mod, and interact as quickly as possible, use some form of Capabilities.
+Support for legacy APIs like cofh.api.energy.IEnergyHandler will eventually be dropped!
+Tesla and CapabilitiesCore are safe to use and will be supported for as long as the APIs are.

+In the Capabilities vein, take advantage of ITweakable in your wrench logic.
+Ever made like five wrenches before you found the right one?
+Ideally all machines should be ITweakable, and then we can disable all the extra wrenches in our modpacks.

 RF cables in this mod have a minimum granularity.
 On the one hand, this